What's on This Month

 More Museums & Galleries

-The Museum tells the Story of Chesterfield, from its Roman origins to its growth as a market town and up to the present day.
-It has a changing programme of temporary exhibitions and events.
+The Museum tells the Story of Chesterfield, from its beginnings as a Roman fort on Ryknield Street to the building of the 'Crooked Spire' Church and its growth as a market town.
+Changing programme of temporary exhibitions and events.

 Derby Museum and Art Gallery holds collections and displays relating to the history, culture and natural environment of Derby and its region.